KensBot/nexon-bot/README.md

 > Localdb is only for development state, for production state you must use a cloud database (mongo / postgres)

-### High Level Spam Detection

-This program is equipped with a spam detector (anti-spam) which is very sensitive.

-Look, i tries to spam commands against the bot, and will only respond to 1 command.

 ### Pairing Code